Classical view n°1: The influential woman Natalie Clifford Barney

 Natalie Clifford Barney was a woman of letters born in 1876, in Dayton, Ohio.
 She still an iconic figure among the American upper class who lived in France during the decay of Paris.
 She has been greatly influenced by the education she received in “Les Ruches”, a private boarding school for girls in Avon, next to Fontainebleau.
 This establishment was created by Marie Souvestre and Caroline Dussault in 1865 to infuse autonomy and reflections on independence among the daughters of European wealthy families.
 Fascinated by the poetry of Sappho and openly lesbian, Natalie Barney sought to make her Parisian literary salon a new Mytilene, a place devoted to women and supposed to be as prestigious as the French Academy.

 In the twilight of her life, Natalie accepted a brief interview with a journalist at her home in the Latin Quarter of Paris.
-The content of the document is anecdotal from my point of view and her discussion is quite superficial because it spans a multitude of subjects without internal logic or even interest in her work.
+The content of the document is anecdotal from my point of view and the discussion is quite superficial because it spans a multitude of subjects without internal logic or even interest in her work.
 She is gently questioned about her famous acquaintances and her influence on the Parisian literary scene.
 But as this film is one of the few sources that offer us images of Natalie Clifford Barney in her old age, it has great value.